 Henry Miller was no pornographer; he didn't write about sex to arouse his readers, he simply and honestly celebrated his sexual life.
 In The World of Sex (1940), he explained that the sex in his writings was the product of the libertine philosophy that he believed in and based his life on.

-He criticized the American "values" that condemned sex as sinful.
-Instead of openly and honestly accepting and embracing something as wholesome and beautiful as sex, Americans would rather decry it as obscene and suppress it, leaving the only outlet for sexual expression to smut peddlers.
+He blasted the hypocritical American "values" that condemned sex as sinful.
+Instead of openly accepting and celebrating something as wholesome and beautiful as sex, Americans would rather decry it as sinful and suppress it, leaving the only outlet for sexual expression to smut peddlers.

 Until a landmark censorship trial in 1961 acquitted Tropic of Cancer of obscenity charges, Henry Miller's novels went unseen in America except in pirated editions.
 That trial took place in the Pennsylvania State Supreme Court and was fought by legendary publisher Barney Rosset of Grove Press.

 Three years later, the United States Supreme Court overturned the Ohio State Supreme Court's ruling that Tropic of Cancer was legally obscene, making it possible for all of Henry Miller's novels to be published throughout America.

 Miller would marry three more times.
 His last great love was Brenda Venus, a young actress and dancer who had once posed for Playboy magazine.
 During the last four years of his life, he exchanged over 1,500 letters with Brenda.
 A book containing their correspondence was published in 1986.